glouppe/info8006-introduction-to-ai/course-syllabus.md

 ## CS188

-- Some lessons and materials are partially adapted from "[CS188 Introduction to Artificial Intelligence](https://inst.eecs.berkeley.edu/~cs188/fa20/)", from UC Berkeley.
+- Some lessons, exercises, and various other materials are partially adapted from [CS188 Introduction to Artificial Intelligence](https://inst.eecs.berkeley.edu/~cs188/su21/), from UC Berkeley.
 - Cartoons that you will see in those slides were all originally made for CS188.

 <br>
 .center.width-50[![](figures/course-syllabus/cs188.png)]

 ---